volopasse/Ramblings-of-a-hackintosher/Tips.md

 If you have only one EFI partition, you can also run `diskutil mount EFI`.

+You can also mount your EFI partition by Clover Configurator too.

 ## How to install kexts
 A small disclaimer first, please try to inject kexts whenever you can.
 There is a possibility that if you update, your kexts will be deleted because they're in a place they're not supposed to be in if you install them to either `/Library/Extensions` or `/System/Library/Extensions`.
 You should only install kexts to one of these locations if the author of the kexts tell you to do so.